Justin99x/bl-py-stubs/README.md

 #### Struct usage

-Might be more boilerplate than it's worth.
+Might be more boilerplate than it's worth but I'm leaving it in.
+Simple usage is just `location: Object.Vector = make_struct(*args, **kwargs)`, and hover over `Object.Vector` to see the dosctring with arg info.

 ```py
 from __future__ import annotations